bernardpeh/practical-symfony-3/manuscript/Chapter_19.md

     }
 ```

-We then need to update the list views
+and then update the list views

 ```
 # src/AppBundle/Resources/views/Page/list.html.twig